-The U.S. leveraged loan market started the year strong, with a first quarter gain of 1.88%.
+The U.S. leveraged loan market posted another strong quarter, with a second quarter gain of 1.54%.
 The J.P.
-Morgan U.S. Leveraged Loan Index ended the quarter with a 4.89% yield and 439 basis point spread, down 21 basis points and 47 basis points, respectively, from year-end.
-The European loan market posted a 1.9% return, outperforming the high yield market, which returned 1.5%.
-However, since the European loan market is dominated by B-rated issues, the performance gap between loans and bonds is closer than it appears, with B-rated European high yield returning 2.1%.
-Meanwhile, U.S. investors focused on lower rated credit, with split B/CCC loans—up 6.66%—strongly outperforming B and BB loans, which ended the quarter up 1.60% and 0.83%, respectively.
+Morgan U.S. Leveraged Loan Index ended the second quarter with a 4.76% yield and 421-basis point spread, reflecting 18 basis points of spread compression during the quarter.
+The European loan market posted a 1% return, bringing the first half return to 3.1%.
+In the U.S., investors focused on lower-rated credit, with split B/CCC loans—up 3.61%—strongly outperforming B and BB loans, which ended the quarter up 1.55% and 0.84%, respectively.

 Looking ahead, we believe loan demand will remain strong in 2021, as floating rate products have historically experienced an increase in investor focus in a stable-to-rising rate environment.
-The global economic outlook is improving due to the expanding availability of COVID-19 vaccines, as is the default outlook, due to roll-off and improvement in borrowers’ credit fundamentals.
-Demand for CLO debt and equity remains robust, as CLOs benefit from low spreads, and locking in low spreads is the current environment will position CLOs well given that they typically have a 5-year investment period.
+Additionally, the global economic outlook is improving as COVID-19 vaccine distribution continues to expand and people begin returning to workplaces.
+The default outlook is also improving due to roll-off and improvement in borrowers’ credit fundamentals.
+Demand for CLO debt and equity remains robust, as CLOs benefit from low spreads, and locking in low spreads in the current environment will position CLOs well, as they typically have a 5-year investment period.

 For more information on Performing Credit, visit angelogordon.com/strategies/credit/performing-credit/